nathan-at-jisc/how-do-i-code/lesson-2/README.md

 this person is not an admin
 ```

 This logic statement can be applied to all sorts of different things.
-Maybe on a website there is age verification, and if the user is younger than 18 thye're kicked off.
+Maybe on a website there is age verification, and if the user is younger than 18 they're kicked off.
 In our example we're just going to `console.log` something, whereas in reality you might redirect to the home page if they're not over 18, other wise let them though.
 Let's take this example:

 ```js
 const userAge = 19